 Believe it or not, many of the best places to visit in Indonesia are still practically unknown to tourists.
-There are more than 17,000 Indonesian islands and most of them are still waiting to be traveled.
+There are more than 17,000 beautiful Indonesian islands and most of them are still waiting to be traveled.

-Everyone goes to Bali, which is a wonderful island (don’t get me wrong), but it’s been suffering from overtourism and overdevelopment for years.
+Everyone goes to Bali, which is a wonderful island for vacation (don’t get me wrong), but it’s been suffering from overtourism and overdevelopment for years.

 If you branch out to the other islands in Indonesia, you can see smoking volcanoes, sulfur lakes, pink sand beaches, tropical rainforests, exotic wildlife, and so much more.

 Since Indonesia is my second home (and my wife’s actual home!), we’ve been privileged to do a bunch of exploring in this beautiful country, including some of the most far flung Indonesian islands.

 Of course, Asia’s favorite vacation island!
 Before I mention other places in Indonesia, I have to include Bali.
 It’s heaven for luxury seekers and budget travelers alike.
 There’s something for everyone here.

 Adventure lovers in Bali will have easy access to waterfalls, jungles, cliffs, volcanoes, and more.
 Or, if you’re the more laid back type, Bali has beaches, temples, and rice terraces for you, along with an endless supply of good restaurants and massages.